|

 The

-footboard sports a steering wheel and control panel to pilot
+footboard sports a fun steering wheel and control panel to pilot

 space adventures while the lighted engine nozzles behind the